uviclibraries/fusion360/pre-workshop.md

 ## Download Fusion 360:
 -   Check your laptop specifications to ensure it’s able to run Fusion 360.
 System requirements are listed [here](https://autode.sk/2qg8ryB){:target="_blank"}
 -   If your computer does not meet the specifications, no worries!
-You can borrow a laptop from the front desk in the library, which already has Fusion 360 installed.
+You can borrow a laptop from the front desk in the library and install Fusion 360.
 -   You can obtain a free license to use Fusion 360 for personal use.
 Go to the [Autodesk website](https://autode.sk/3DW7TRB){:target="_blank"} to make an Autodesk account and download Fusion 360

 ## Videos: